 - 2 tablespoons fresh mint , finely chopped

 - 4 tablespoons shelled pistachio nuts , roughly chopped

 - 2 tablespoons olive oil (you can omit this if you wish)

 - 1 teaspoon pomegranate molasses (or sub agave syrup or any other sweetener)

-- Salt, to taste
+- Salt to taste

 - Mix together the ingredients for the dressing in a separate bowl

 Disclosure: This posts contains affiliate links to Amazon.
-If you click through and purchase any of these films, a small percentage will come to me, with no extra cost to you!
+If you purchase any of these products, a small percentage will come to me with no extra cost to you!
 This income will go towards the running of this blog – thank you.